 2

-In recognition of their contribution, participants receive a numbered limited-edition carbon-copy print of the executed transfer instrument.
+In recognition of their contribution, participants receive a limited-edition carbon-copy print functioning as both an artwork and archival record.

 WHEN does the public intake registry operate?